WICHEwebDev/WCET/README.md

 * Dev URL: http://wcet.wiche.edu.develop.us2.compact.amazee.io/
 * Prod URL: https://wcet.wiche.edu/

+## Local Environment
+Amazee's preferred local environment is [Pygmy](https://docs.amazee.io/local_docker_development/pygmy.html), which is a Docker-based local development environment for Linux and OS X. To install Pygmy follow these steps:

+1. Download and install the Docker app, as described in [Docker's documentation](https://docs.docker.com/docker-for-mac/install/).
+2. Confirm that your system had Ruby installed.
+Mac OS X is packaged with a system version of Ruby, but it is best practice to install and manage Ruby versions using [RVM](https://rvm.io/).
+3. Install the Pygmy Ruby gem: `gem install pygmy`

+Now that you have Pygmy installed, follow these steps to run your site:

+1. Ensure that the Docker for Mac app is running.
+Start as you would start any other application by double-clicking from your applications directory.
+2. Open a Terminal window and navigate to your project directory, where `docker-composer.yml` is located.
+3. Run `pygmy up` to start Pygmy.
+4. Run `docker-compose up -d` to built the Docker container for your site and run the local environment.
+Once this is complete, the URL of your local environment will be displayed in your Terminal window.
+5. To SSH in to your environment run `docker-compose exec --user drupal drupal bash` from inside your project root directory.

 ## Configuration Management

 This project uses CMI for all configuration changes.
 All configuration is stored in the `config/default` directory.
 This is configured in `docroot/sites/default/all.settings.php`, but should not be changed.